 Do I really need to buy a receiver?

-For an increasing number of consumers a receiver is not the ideal solution.
-For many situations these devices are too bulky and complicated, and they require additional investment in cables, speakers and space in your home in order to get the most out of them.
+For many a receiver may be overkill, as in certain more modest setups there are more turnkey options that will suit the task.
+While for years just about any setup required a receiver-like box to do any of the heavy lifting, manufacturers have really pushed for greater simplicity and building into devices functionality that previously required a full-on separate unit.
 Many people may find that a good sound bar provides the quality and quantity of sound suited to their needs.
 Sound bar quality has dramatically increased over the last several years, with some top-end models mimicking multi-speaker layouts, even decoding Atmos signals to further replicate the theatrical experience.
-Meanwhile, Bluetooth speakers have all the convenience of portability without the need for wires, and their current popularity for playback of music anywhere inside and outsite the home is undisputed.
+Meanwhile, Bluetooth speakers have all the convenience of portability without the need for wires, and their current popularity for playback of music anywhere inside and outside the home is undisputed.

 Why, then, should I consider investing in a receiver?

-While it’s true that the setup is certainly more complicated, the rewards of owning a home theatre audio system complete with a powerful and versatile receiver can be substantial.
-For those serious about getting the most out of their systems, from vinyl fans to home theatre fanatics, a receiver remains the ultimate solution; its benefits outweigh the conveniences of competing solutions.
-Having a receiver at the heart of your system provides far more flexibility, allowing you to select speakers of your choice that can be placed physically in the ideal location for optimal playback.
-It allows your setup to grow with increasing numbers of components, and a receiver remains the most powerful solution to centralize the control of your setup.
+While it’s true that putting a receiver at the heart of setup is certainly less straight forward than an all-in-one solution, the rewards of assembling a home theatre audio system complete with a powerful and versatile receiver can be substantial.
+This is really the only true solution for those serious about getting the most out of their systems, and from vinyl advocates to home theatre fanatics, a receiver remains one of the main options, with its benefits outweighing the conveniences of competing solutions.

-How do I chose which receiver is right for me?
+How do I choose which receiver is right for me?

 Receivers are differentiated by the type and number of inputs they have, the number of sound channels that can be output, and the video signals that they can help route.
 Your choice depends on how you are going to be incorporating the device, either as the central component of a home theatre or as part of a robust music setup, and how much you’re willing to invest in terms of the number of speakers.